How Much a 10-Day Golden Triangle Family Trip Costs (With Real Numbers)

 • Aloft New Delhi Aerocity 2 nights – £108

-Airport hotel before our early flight home.
+A convenient final‑night stay close to the airport before our early flight home.

 For the full breakdown of the properties we chose and why they worked well for families, see: Family-Friendly Hotels Along India’s Golden Triangle